TMS34010: Video accelerators

 The TMS chips are compliant with the 1989 Texas Instruments Graphics Architecture (TIGA) standard, and in the early 1990s were used in professional-level video coprocessor boards for MS-DOS, Macintosh, Windows, and SCO Unix.
 In a 1991 article on graphics adapters, PC Magazine reported that the fastest boards for regenerating AutoCAD test images were based on the TMS34010.

 The Aura Scuzzygraph, Radius PowerView, and Radius SuperView external SCSI graphics cards for Mac computers are based on the TMS34010.

 One of the graphics options for the 1988 Sun386i workstation, the CG5 video card, uses the TMS34010.

 The Amiga A2410 graphics card uses the TMS34010 and was included in the Amiga UNIX 2500UX and 3000UX UNIX workstations.
 It was developed in conjunction with the University of Lowell.
 When running Amiga UNIX, the card supports the X Window System and gives a high resolution 8-bit display.
 The card can also be used when running Amiga OS, with support libraries and some Retargetable Graphics implementations.

 Game console

 In 1987, TI demonstrated real-time 3D games with stereo sound effects on a personal computer, using a small TMS34010 adapter card called "The Flippy".
 The Flippy was designed as the basis of a game development system for consoles and as an IBM PC compatible gaming card in its own right.
 Texas Instruments engineer Michael Denio wrote The Adventures of Captain Pixel as a demo for the system.
 In 1988, he released a similar game, The Adventures of Captain Comic, as shareware for MS-DOS.

-TI made an unsuccessful effort in 1987 and 1988 to convince games makers such as Nintendo and Sega to write 3D games and create a new console market.
+TI made an unsuccessful effort in 1987 and 1988 to convince game makers such as Nintendo and Sega to write 3D games and create a new console market.